unfoldingWord-box3/VscOceUsfmEdit/README.md

 ## Following extension guidelines

-Ensure that you've read through the extensions guidelines and follow the best practices for creating your extension.
+Ensure that you've read through the extensions guidelines and follow the best practices for creating this extension.

 * [Extension Guidelines](https://code.visualstudio.com/api/references/extension-guidelines)

 ## Working with Markdown

-You can author your README using Visual Studio Code.
+You can author this README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts:

 * Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux).
 * Toggle preview (`Shift+Cmd+V` on macOS or `Shift+Ctrl+V` on Windows and Linux).